Subway Store Manager

 FAQ: Why doesn't Subway stock (insert drink here), its my favorite!

-Asked by Noodle almost 10 years ago
+Asked by Noodle over 10 years ago

 Subway have a contract with the Coca-Cola Company, where they provide us with a glass door drinks fridge + a good discount on wholesale coke products, and in return we buy their products to sell.